The monotone wrapped Fukaya category and the open-closed string map: The wrapped Fukaya category

 \subsection{The homotopy $\mathfrak{K}$}

 Denote $\mathfrak{K}$ the Floer continuation map

 determined by a monotone homotopy from $(w+1)H$ to $wH$.
 This involves counting isolated solutions similar to those in the definition of $\mathfrak{d}$, except now $J,H$ depend on the domain coordinate $s$ and there is no $\R$-reparametrization.
-Section \ref{Subsection the auxiliary data for wrapped category} describes the auxiliary data carefully (for $\mathfrak{K} $ one uses: $d = 1$, $F = \{1\}$, $w_0=w + 1$, $w_1 = w$).
+The choice of homotopy $J_s,H_s$ interpolating the given data on the ends is chosen once and for all.
+Section \ref{Subsection the auxiliary data for wrapped category} describes the auxiliary data carefully (for $\mathfrak{K} $ one uses: $d = 1$, $F = \{1\}$, $w_0=w + 1$, $w_1 = w$, and notice that the $\R$-translational freedom of the domain is fixed by imposing that the preferred point lies at $0$).

-The maps $\mathfrak{K} $ are the chain maps which at the level of cohomology are used to define the \emph{cohomology direct limit} as $w\to \infty$:
+The above maps $\mathfrak{K}$ are the chain maps which at the level of cohomology are used to define the \emph{cohomology direct limit} as $w\to \infty$: